madgicaltechdom/SonarQube-Integration/README.md

 1. Navigate to your repository in Github and click the "Settings" tab.

-2. Click "Secrets" in the sidebar.
+2. Click "Secrets and variables" in the sidebar then select Actions.

-3. Click "New secret" and enter SONAR_TOKEN as the name.
+3. Click "New repository secret" button and enter SONAR_TOKEN as the name.

-4. Enter the token generated for your SonarQube project in step 1 as the value.
+4. Enter the SonarQube token as the value that has been shared with you on Passbolt.

 5. Click "Add secret" to save.

-6. Create one more secret for SONAR_HOST_URL as the name and Enter the URL "https://sonarqube.madgicaltechdom.com" as the value.
+6. Create one more secret for SONAR_HOST_URL as the name and Enter this URL "https://sonarqube.madgicaltechdom.com" as the value.

 ## Step 2: Configure Github Actions